tweag/chainsail/docs/deployment.md

     - [Upgrading chainsail](#upgrading-chainsail)
     - [Allowing / disallowing application users](#allowing--disallowing-application-users)
 #

+## Prerequisites for both Minikube and Google Cloud deployment
+Make sure that you correctly edit the Terraform and Helm files.
+Specifically, you'll want to make sure that you have matching container registry in the following files / environment variables:
+- `/terraform/cluster/local/main.tf` (`container_registry` in the `locals` block),
+- `/helm/values.yaml` (`imageHubNamespace`),
+- `/helm/values-local.yaml` (`imageHubNamespace`),
+- `/helm/values-dev.yaml` (`imageHubNamespace`),if you're considering a Google Cloud deployment,
+- and the `HUB_NAMESPACE` environment variable later, **but with an additional trailing `/`**.

 ## Local deployment

 ### Initial Setup

-To deploy locally, you need to start a local cluster using minikube:
+To deploy locally, you first need to start a local cluster using minikube:

 ```console
 minikube start